AhmedMousa7/WAL-Test/README.md

 this project contains one activity and two fragments, one fragment to display a list of users, second fragment to display a specific user profile.

-- and last not least any one have an comment or opinion in this project architecture , you are welcome any time .
+And last but not least any one have an comment or opinion in this project architecture, you are welcome any time .